Lillie (Pokémon): Concept and creation

+Developed by Game Freak and published by Nintendo, the Pokémon video game series started in Japan in 1996 through the release of Pokémon Red and Blue for Game Boy.
+In the video game series, the players take on the role of a Pokémon Trainer whose goal is to catch and train pocket creatures known as Pokémon.
+Players use the special abilities of these creatures to battle against other Pokémon, both those found in the wild and those often used by other Pokémon Trainers.

 In the Japanese version, Lillie uses 'watakushi', a personal pronoun which, when used outside of formal situations, makes a character seem either "prim and proper", "cultured", or "snobby".

+Like various other protagonist characters in the Pokémon video game series, Lillie does not express verbal dialogue in the form of voice in Pokémon Sun and Moon and their sequels Ultra Sun and Ultra Moon.

 Appearances

-In the video games

 Lillie first appears in Pokémon Sun and Moon.
-At the start of the game, she escapes from the Aether Paradise, a conservation area owned by the Aether Foundation, with the Legendary Pokemon Cosmog, whom she nicknames Nebby.
-Professor Kukui takes her on as his assistant after this, providing shelter for both her and Nebby.
-At the start of the game, Nebby wanders off and ends up being attacked by a group of Spearow.
-After the player character rescues it, she ends up helping the player on their Island Challenge around the Alola region, whilst researching into Nebby's origins.
-Whilst visiting the Aether House on Ula'Ula Island, the third island of the region, she is attacked by Team Skull Admin Plumeria whilst their leader, Guzma was distracting the player, allowing them to capture Nebby and bring it back to the Aether Paradise.
-The player, their rivals Hau and Gladion, and Lille, break into the Paradise to rescue Nebby, confronting the head of the organization, Lusamine, who is revealed to the player to be her and Gladion's mother.
-After Nebby evolves into Cosmoem and Lusamine disappears through an Ultra Wormhole, a portal to the Ultra Space, an interdimensional spacial realm that links to numerous dimensions, that she forced Nebby to create, Lillie and the player head to the Altar on Poni Island, where using the mysterious items, the Sun Flute and the Moon Flute, they are able to get Nebby to evolve into either Solgaleo or Lunala, depending on the game version.
+At the start of the game, she escapes from the Aether Paradise, a conservation area owned by the Aether Foundation, with the Legendary Pokémon Cosmog, whom she nicknames Nebby.
+Professor Kukui takes her on as his assistant after this, providing shelter for her and Nebby.
+After Nebby wanders off and the player character rescues it, she helps the player on their Island Challenge around the Alola region, while researching Nebby's origins.
+Later, Nebby is captured and brought to Aether Paradise.
+The player, their rivals Hau and Gladion, and Lillie, break into the Paradise to rescue Nebby, confronting the head of the organization, Lusamine, who is revealed to the player to be her and Gladion's mother.
+After Nebby evolves into Cosmoem and Lusamine disappears through a portal to the Ultra Space, a realm that links to numerous dimensions, that she forced Nebby to create, Lillie and the player head to the Altar on Poni Island, where using the mysterious items, the Sun Flute and the Moon Flute, they are able to get Nebby to evolve into either Solgaleo or Lunala, depending on the game version.
 They follow Lusamine into Ultra Space and rescue her.
 She departs for the Kanto region alongside her mother at the end of the game.

 She later appears in Pokémon Ultra Sun and Ultra Moon, where she has a more prominent role and acts more as an assistant character than in Sun and Moon.
 In these games, she does not depart for Kanto, and instead becomes a trainer in Alola, assisting the player in stopping Team Rainbow Rocket in the postgame.
-She also appears in Pokémon Masters, forming several sync pairs, with her main pairing of Lillie and Clefairy, alongside alternate pairings with the Pokemon Ribombee, Lunala, Polteageist, and Comfey.
+She also appears in mobile game Pokémon Masters, paired with Clefairy, and has alternate pairings with Ribombee, Lunala, Polteageist, and Comfey.